Zach Bogosian

-Zachary M. Bogosian (born July 15, 1990) is an American professional ice hockey defenceman with the Tampa Bay Lightning of the National Hockey League (NHL).
-He has previously played for the Atlanta Thrashers, Winnipeg Jets, Buffalo Sabres and Toronto Maple Leafs.
+Zachary M. Bogosian (born July 15, 1990) is an American professional ice hockey defenseman for the Minnesota Wild of the National Hockey League (NHL).
+He has previously played for the Atlanta Thrashers, Winnipeg Jets, Buffalo Sabres, Tampa Bay Lightning and Toronto Maple Leafs.
 Bogosian won the Stanley Cup as a member of the Lightning in 2020.

 Nicknamed "Bogo", Bogosian was regarded as a complete, physical defenseman who could contribute on both offense and defense; he was rated as one of the top players heading into the 2008 NHL Entry Draft, where the Atlanta Thrashers selected him third overall.
 Bogosian first played in an international tournament when he joined the American national team at the 2009 IIHF World Championship.

 Playing career

 Junior

 In 2004, Bogosian entered high school at Cushing Academy, a prep school in Massachusetts.
 The assistant coach of the school's hockey team was Ray Bourque, a former NHL defenseman who was elected to the Hockey Hall of Fame.
 Bogosian's teammates at Cushing included his older brother, Aaron, and Bourque's son, Ryan.
 While at Cushing he was used mostly as a fifth or sixth defenseman and played few minutes as a result.
 After his second year at the school, Bogosian was selected 19th overall in the 2006 Ontario Hockey League (OHL) Priority Draft by the Peterborough Petes Bogosian's decision to play in the OHL rather than go to the NCAA differed from most of his teammates, including his brother.
 As his father and uncle had also played college football in the NCAA, it was expected that Bogosian would follow them in going to university.
 He cited watching Ottawa 67's games at age nine as a major influence in deciding to play in Canada.